nchePortfolio/cusProSe/docs/psd_usage.md

 The first line of the figure represents all domains composing the most-likely domain architecture found for the protein MGG_00233T0.
 The next lines represent details information about each domain, namely its amino acid positions, name, independant e-value (i-evalue) and its score.

-#### all_familyName.pdf VS MGG_xxx.pdf
+#### The protein_ID.pdf file
-At the difference of the `all_familyName.pdf`, the graphical representation found for a given protein in the file `MGG_xxx.pdf` does not show any domain architecture but instead represents all the domains that matched the protein sequence during the [annotation step](psd_introduction.html#annotation).
-It can be helpful to visualize overlapping domains that have not been retained to be a part of the most-likely domain architecture.
+The graphical representation found for a given protein in the file `protein_ID.pdf` does not show any domain architecture; instead it represents all the domains that matched the protein sequence during the [annotation step](psd_introduction.html#annotation).
+The main function of this file is to keep track of domains that may have not been retained to be part of the most-likely architecture.
 It thus provides the user a way to check the validity for a protein to really belong to the assigned protein family.

 To illustrate that point, let's compare both graphical representations for the protein MGG_01949T0 that has been assigned to the Ent_kaurene_synthase family: